VectorInstitute/PromptEngineering/src/reference_implementations/prompt_zoo/training_scripts/README.md

 Then visit `https://localhost:6006`.

+__Note__: This script can also be used to run a hyper-parameter search for the semeval dataset by changing any mention of sst2 in the `run_sst2_sentiment_experiments.sh` to semeval.

 ### run_sentiment_experiments_gradient_search

 This script orchestrates running gradient-based discrete prompt search for semeval and sst-2.
 REMEMBER to activate your environment (as instructed above).
 This script can be run from the top level directory as